cirosantilli/git-tutorial/index.md

     ln -s shared/a.sty a.sty
     git add .gitmodules

-Now a dir callled `shared` was created and contains your repo.
+Now a dir called `shared` was created and contains your repo.

 Don't ever touch that dir directly.
 Changes in that dir are not seen by git.